basisproject/basisproject.github.io/faq.md

 People will be paid enough to live just for being members, so losing your job won't be as big of an issue.
 It's less of a struggle to survive, and lowers the need for competition.
 Everyone getting a living wage means it might become the norm to *not even take a wage at work*.
 This would significantly lower production costs, and as such lower pressure to externalize costs (because the cost of *survival* no longer needs to be covered by the productive system).

 Imagine this too: we all collectively decide that coal is something we no longer want to invest in.
-In the current system, coal miners (rightfully) worry for their livelihood because it *depends* on society valuing their craft.
+In the current system, coal miners (rightfully) worry for their livelihood because it *depends* on society valuing their labor.
 They might not have the money to educate in a new vocation, and certainly the bank squeezing them for the mortgage will not wait two years for them to get out of school.
 What are they to do?
 Well, under capitalism they fight tooth and nail to keep the mine open and to keep the coal power plants burning.
-Change is resisted at all costs, because people's livelihood is *tied to their job*.
+Change is resisted at all costs, because a person's livelihood is *tied to their job*.

 With a UBI, there would be much less pressure to fight for the coal mine.
 If the demand for coal disappears, so be it.
 The miners have much more time to consider their options and their next venture.
 Society becomes much less brittle, much more willing to make changes, much more likely to take important leaps that the current economy would drag its feet on.